Mexico to reduce maximum working hours [Updated]

 Employer action: PREPARE TO ACT

-The proposed reduction in maximum working hours will have an impact on employers’ operational and manpower arrangements.
-However, for some sectors with collective agreements that already provide for maximum working hours of 40 hours, the impact of the proposed reduction will be limited.
+The reduction in maximum working hours will have an impact on employers’ operational and manpower arrangements.
+However, for some sectors with collective agreements that already provide for maximum working hours of 40 hours, the impact of the reduction will be limited.

 In collaboration with Jorge De Presno, David Puente Tostado and Luis Alvarez of Basham, Ringe y Correa S.C.